Kuldeep Yadav against England :

 “If you’re playing regularly, you get an idea about the length and can quickly identify what length to bowl,” Yadav told Mid Day.
 “But when you’re playing with breaks, the length may sometimes be a little up or short.
 If I work hard on my lengths, it will help me bowl better.

 “The first game was very important as I was playing after a long time.
 I didn’t get into a good rhythm in that match.
-Had I been playing regularly, rhythm would not have been an issue.
+Had I been playing regularly, the rhythm would not have been an issue.
 I made a good comeback after the first over [conceding 13 runs].
 In the second game, I bowled better.
-It’s just that there was no assistance for spin on the pitch, so I didn’t get the desired results.
+It’s just that there was no assistance for a spin on the pitch, so I didn’t get the desired results.
 On flat pitches, length is crucial.
 It was difficult for spinners in the ODIs, all went for runs.”

 Yadav also dismissed talk that batsmen had him “figured out”, insisting that his main job was “to keep improving” and not focus on anything else